jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 #### Infinitives

-An infinitive is the word _to_ plus the present form of a verb: _to swim, to run, to catch, to drive, to learn_.
+An infinitive is the word _to_ plus the present form of a verb: _to swim, to run, to catch, to_ _drive, to learn_.
 Infinitives can be used as nouns, adjectives, or adverbs.

 ```
- Sarah refused to eat the brussel sprouts. ( To eat is the infinitive and is acting as
+ Sarah refused to eat the brussel sprouts.
+(To eat is the infinitive and is acting as
 a noun.
-It is the direct object of the verb refused .)
+It is the direct object of the verb refused.)
- Fred raced home to watch the football game. ( To watch is the infinitive and is
+ Fred raced home to watch the football game.
+(To watch is the infinitive and is
 acting as an adverb.
-It is modifying the verb raced .)
+It is modifying the verb raced.)
 ```
 A common error with infinitives happens when people change “to” to the conjunction “and.”